ABOUT YOUR BUFFALO POLICE DEPARTMENT

 If the street light is near you and you pay your home electric bill comes from Wright Hennepin, you will need to contact them at (763) 477-3000 and they will send someone out.

-If the street light is near you and you pay your home electric bill to the City of Buffalo, please utilize our 24 hour on-line Service Request program.
-It is located on our website Services tab, Service Request.
-If you do not have access to the internet, please call the City Center at (763) 682-1181 to report it.
+If the street light is near you and you pay your home electric bill to the City of Buffalo, please utilize our 24 hour on-line Service Request program or call the City Center at (763) 682-1001 to report it.

 To find out what the rates are for the Civic Center please see the rental agreement.